-Amidst the glitz, glamour, and big names of Las Vegas, there’s an indie music record label and distributor helping new voices get heard.
+Amidst Las Vegas’s glitz and glamour, there’s an indie music record label and distributor helping new voices get heard.
 Owned by Roger Tiborczszeghy and his wife, Julia Pasillas, Keep Records‘ beginning was inspired by Roger’s own recording experience as a member of hip hop group Speach Impediments (you can read all about it here).

 Like the artists it represents, Keep Records has a strong voice.
 The label’s main purpose may be distribution, but it does a lot to support the artists and projects that resonate with Roger and Julia.
 Explains Roger, “We also organize hip-hop events and tours that focus on the independent underdogs that are otherwise overlooked.”
 As part of those efforts, Keep Records in 2015 introduced Coffee Shop Hip Hop, which, as Roger puts it, is “a recurring pop-up showcase brand.”